matomo-org/matomo-sdk-ios/README.md

 The latest PiwikTracker version uses ARC and support iOS6+ and OSX 10.7+.

-Piwik tracker has a dependency to Core Data, Core Location, Core Graphics, UIKit and AFNetworking.
+The iOS tracker has dependencies to Core Data, Core Location, Core Graphics, UIKit and AFNetworking.

+The OSX tracker has dependencies to Core Data, Core Graphics, Cocoa and AFNetworking.

 ##Installation